mattnedrich/GradientDescentExample/README.md

 In order to get better results, we have to set `learning rate` to minimum and `iterations` to maximum. but this takes lot of time and resources so the sweet spot shold be decided based on data-set

+## Use-Case
+used to find dependent variable in a linear relation on providing an independent variable

 ## Usage
 download this repo & run python file